 The symposium provides a great opportunity for students to hone their presentation skills to both other students and faculty.
 Awards are given out to students in a variety of categories.

-All undergraduate and graduate students, as well as postdoctoral fellows/associates, at UIC who are engaged in bioengineering research within or outside the College of Engineering are encouraged to submit an abstract and participate in the symposium.
+All undergraduate students, graduate students, postdoctoral fellows/associates, and research associates/fellows/specialists at UIC who are engaged in bioengineering research within or outside the College of Engineering are encouraged to submit an abstract and participate in the symposium.

 Mark your calendar!

 The Third Annual UIC BioE Research Symposium will be held virtually in a Zoom call.
 For the majority of the event, including during opening remarks, the keynote, oral presentations, and the awards ceremony, all attendees will be in the main virtual room.
 During the poster session and lunch break, attendees will be able to join breakout rooms to view the poster presentations of their choice.

 9:00 AM Log into Zoom session 9:05 AM Opening Remarks - BMES student chapter 9:15 AM Keynote speaker: Dr. Ian Papautsky, Professor of Bioengineering, UIC 9:50 AM Break 10:00 AM Oral Presentations

 - Kai-yuan Cheng (Mathew Lab): Increased Fretting-Corrosion Damage at Hip Taper Junction Induced by CoCrMo-Debris Challenged Macrophage Media: In-vitro Study

 - Ik Sung Cho (Shin lab): Engineering single cell polarity in three-dimensional matrices